ccallawa/alyvix_doc/test_case_building/editor_script_mgmt.rst

 #. **Main:**  The principal script that is invoked when launching a test case from either Alyvix
    Editor (via the |runblue| button) or Robot
 #. **Fail:**  A script that is executed if one of the test case objects in the Main script having
-   the :guilabel:`Break` flag *unset* times out
+   the :guilabel:`Break` flag *not set* times out
 #. **Exit:**  A separate script that is always run once the Main script terminates, allowing you
-   to restore your machine to its prior state (for instance, to shut down a browser that was launched as part of a test case)
+   to restore your application and environment to its prior state (for instance, to shut down a browser that was launched as part of a test case)